 But before we can apply the mascara…aka the curtains… there are so many different options to consider.
 I’m sure that’s why you’re reading this in the first place, right?

-So, let’s simplify things and get into the types of curtains and drapes.
+So, let’s simplify things and get into the different types and styles of curtains and drapes.
 Now, to be fair, we’re talking about floor length curtains, and truly, the only differentiating factor is the top portion of the curtain, called the heading.
-So let’s get into the five types of curtains and drapes.
+So let’s get into the five different styles of curtains and drapes.

 They each have their pros and cons, and so let’s break down each style and figure out which one will be best to fit your needs!